“I was scared to death of writing the dissertation”: Q&A with Makeba Butler, EdD’17

 What held you back from getting your doctorate sooner?

-I’d heard so many horror stories.
-You have to write this big, long book and you have to focus to make it your own with tons of research.
-And I just was very, very fearful.
-So, it took me about a year to really muster up the courage to apply.
+I’d heard so many horror stories so it took me about a year to really muster up the courage to apply.
 But my committee chair, my team, everybody was very helpful.
-It made that process so easy.
-Not easy in terms of work, but just easy in the way I approached it and got through it.

 Was going through the program rewarding after all that trepidation?